-Yeti Tumbler– This travel coffee tumbler is a powerhouse keeping beverages hot all day long.
-We have used it for warm water for bottles as well, just be careful it will keep the water as hot as it goes in!
-Its too heavy for any serious back-packing but for car camping and car trips its a perfect companion!
+Yeti Tumbler– This stainless steel travel coffee tumbler is a powerhouse keeping beverages hot all day long, and dishwasher safe.
+We have used it to warm water for baby bottles as well, just be careful it will keep the water as hot as it goes in!
+It’s too heavy for any serious back-packing but for car camping and car trips it’s our favorite.

 Osprey Day Pack – Having a good day pack is a huge bonus for anyone who likes a good hike.
 We’ve tried to re-purpose book bags, but having a pack that is fit for purpose is great.
-This Osprey pack comes with a back panel for comfort and support, a hydration pocket for your hydration system, and is attachable so you can strap it to a larger pack for more serious adventures.
+This Osprey pack comes with a back panel for comfort and support, a pocket for a hydration system, and is easily attached to larger backpacking bags.